Swapnil042/Task/README.md

 multer, sharp, jsonwebtoken, @sendgrid/mail, env-cmd, nodemon, mongoose

 Open the project and run the command "npm install" and all set.
 If any error shows up then delete the package-lock.json and try "npm install" again.

+The request folder contains a json file.
+Import this on 'Postman'- an API checking software- and you will get every request endpoints.